ironhack-labs/lab-git/readme.md

 ### Pair Programming Exercise

 Pair yourself with a classmate.
-Send the link of your GitHub repository to your pair via Slack.
+Send the link of your GitHub repository to your pair via Slack or Discord.
 Now each of you should perform the following set of actions:

 1. Fork your classmate's repository.
 2. Clone the repository, so that you have it locally and can make changes.